Nucs/JsonSettings/README.md

 When attaching to `OnDecrypt`, it is pushed to the beginning of the event queue.<br>
 Hence encryption/encoding and decryption/decoding is automatically in the right order.<br>

-As you can see, `ResolveConfiguration` is also virtual and can be overriden but the logic of `settings` parameter has to be kept.

 Changing JsonSerializerSettings
 ---
 The default settings are defined on `static JsonSettings.SerializationSettings`.